baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 Julia.
 We believe this is already providing some evidence of the practical relevance of union types.

-We have also conducted a set of small google queries to investigate the extent to which programmers are using union types, and comparing union types with some other language features under heavy development in the community.
+We have also conducted a set of small google queries on stackoverflow to investigate the extent to which programmers are using union types, and comparing union types with some other language features under heavy development in the community.
 The results are given below.